mvishwa27/volt-mx-docs/source/Iris/iris_user_guide/Content/Responsive_Design_8_2.md

 The solution mentioned in this document is for covering a scenario wherein if a customer(s) expects component level properties setting to be having precedence over form level properties settings.

-In VoltMX 9.2 IRIS, there has been a design change (use case) implemented wherein form level properties settings would take precedence over component level properties settings in below scenarios or cases:
+In VoltMX 9.2 IRIS (and in 9.5 as well), there has been a design change (use case) implemented wherein form level properties settings would take precedence over component level properties settings in below scenarios or cases:

 1. If the channel selected is responsive web &